PhilipDaniels/rsforcs/site/content/linq/select_many.md

 [flatmap](https://doc.rust-lang.org/core/iter/trait.Iterator.html#method.flat_map).
 Actually it's
 not *that* surprising because this is a common method/pattern in functional programming.

-Let's write a Rust equivalents of the File/Lines example.
+Let's write Rust equivalents of the File/Lines example.

 ## With a for loop